-There should be no SCHEDULE B in your life.
-Only you should see that there is a PLAN A DEATH.
+There should be no plan B in your life.
+Only you should see that there is a PLAN A, DEATH.

-If you have more than a plan you will not succeed in life because according to plan b you will not give 100% of your plan to a and this will continue for the rest of your life.
+If you have more than a plan you will not succeed in life because according to plan b you will not give 100% in your plan A and this will continue for the rest of your life.

 With the moral short stories of the king we have learned not to give us a second option.